Railveyor: A Dream Forestalled is

 “The mining industry talks about how it pursues ‘innovation’,” says Fisk, “But often what they really mean is ‘continuous improvement.’
-Traditionally, it’s about small, incremental changes that add up to a gradual progress, not truly revolutionary innovation.”
+Traditionally, it’s about small, incremental changes that add up to gradual progress, not truly revolutionary innovation.”

-“Railveyor, as it exists now, represents a a true revolution in bulk material handling technology,” he said.
+“Railveyor, as it exists now, represents a true revolution in bulk material handling technology,” he said.
 “And that is not hyperbole.
-The savings we make possible can not only make mines significantly more more efficient and profitable – they can literally save some operations from closure.
+The savings we make possible can not only make mines significantly more efficient and profitable – they can literally save some operations from closure.
 When you consider that materials handling can make up about 80% of any given mine’s operational costs – well, do the math.”

 “And, we’re far from finished,” he continued.
 “We’re always looking for new ways to improve the system.
 The best way to find those opportunities is to closely partner with our customers, addressing their unique operational needs in practical, concrete ways that lead to real-world results.
 Of course, we always strive to go above and beyond and deliver unexpected improvements and surprising solutions.”